 The Knee injury and Osteoarthritis Outcome Score (KOOS) is a widely used patient-reported ouctome (PRO) tool for research purposes in experimental studies and large-scale databases.
 One of the strongest points of KOOS is that it can be used in both short-term and long-term patient outcome monitoring, which makes this a very unique feature.

 The development of KOOS was based on the idea that traumatic knee injuries often cause simultaneous damage to multiple structures (ligaments, menisci, cartilage, etc.), which frequently leads to the development of osteoarthritis in later life.

 In order to follow patients after a trauma and gain insight into their changing symptoms and function over time, a tool was needed to help capture patient outcomes at different intervals, not just in the short or long term.
 Thus, KOOS was born.

 Other tools are focused on short-term outcomes, like the Lysholm knee scoring scale, while tools like WOMAC are focused on the long-term.
 KOOS bridges this gap and it can be used for follow-up of both sets of patients: those that require monitoring for acute injury and those that require it for chronic ongoing conditions.

-Scoring of the KOOS is straightforward.
-The questionnaire holds five separately scored subscales: Pain, function in daily living (ADL), Function in Sport and Recreation, Other symptoms, and knee-related Quality of Life (QOL).
+Scoring of the KOOS is easy to follow.
+In the questionnaire are five separately scored subscales: Pain, function in daily living (ADL), Function in Sport and Recreation, Other symptoms, and knee-related Quality of Life (QOL).
 Each question is assigned a score (0-4) and a normalized score is calculated for each subscale (100 indicates no symptoms and 0 indicates extreme symptoms).
 The KOOS may be scored manually or via a KOOS Excel scoring file.

 The KOOS has been validated for several orthopedic interventions such as Anterior Cruciate Ligament Reconstruction, Meniscectomy and Total Knee Replacement .

 The main advantage of the KOOS is its widespread use in both research and clinical settings.
 Additionally, because this tool was predicated on the WOMAC survey and contains many of the same questions, a WOMAC score can be calculated from the KOOS questionnaire.